 Master of Arts in Art Therapy

-Includes research methodology and a project or thesis, along with a practicum.
+The degree includes research methodology and a project or thesis, along with a practicum.
 Students must hold at least a bachelor's degree for admittance, along with prerequisite psychology coursework, unless the program is a joint B.A./M.A. program.
 The strongest candidates have bachelor's degrees in art or psychology.
-Students with a master's degree in a related field can pursue 1-year programs to fulfill the requirements to become a registered art therapist.
-Courses include:

 Doctoral Programs in Art Therapy